 Two – Exam success

 Our new, purpose-built training centre in Pearse St, Dublin, with its comfortable lecture theatres and restaurant, underlines our singular commitment to students.
 The Institute’s investment in cutting-edge technology means lectures from our Dublin and Belfast centres are available online.
-Training support extends to our active student societies, which organise a full calendar of social events and give students a voice at the Institute.
+Training support extends to our active student societies, which organises a full calendar of social events and give students a voice at the Institute.

 Unlike other professional accountancy bodies, we don’t outsource our training; classes are run directly by the Institute.
 Students have more contact with their lecturers and the Institute, who work together to ensure the highest standards.

 Transparent approach to exemptions